-- Physicians; - Physician's assistants (PA) and advanced registered nurse practitioners (ARNP); - Psychologists or clinical social workers; and - Visiting nurses, as described in federal regulation 42 CFR §405.2416.
+- Physicians - Physician's assistants (PA) and advanced registered nurse practitioners (ARNP) - Psychologists or clinical social workers - Visiting nurses (as described in federal regulation title 42 CFR §405.2416)

-Note: In order to bill mental health encounters, an RHC must be a licensed community mental health center and have a contract with a Regional Support Network (RSN).
-The Department pays for mental health encounters only when they are provided by psychiatrists, psychologists, or clinical social workers.
-Bill these encounters using your RHC NPI, RHC billing taxonomy 261QR1300X, and HCPCS code T1015.
+Note: To bill mental health encounters, an RHC must be a licensed community mental health center and have a contract with a Regional Support Network (RSN).
+The Agency pays for mental health encounters only when they are provided by psychiatrists, psychologists, or clinical social workers.
+Bill these encounters using your RHC National Provider Identifier (NPI), RHC billing taxonomy 261QR1300X, and HCPCS code T1015.